Henry Flad: Civil War

-Post Civil War
+Life after the Civil War

 St. Louis Waterworks

-Upon being mustered out Colonel Flad returned to St. Louis and began to look around for employment in his profession.
-In a short time the agitation for an improved water supply for St. Louis, Missouri, took form in a State law authorizing the appointment of a Board of Water Commissioners, charged with the duty of making surveys and plans and constructing a new system of waterworks for the city.
-Soon after the organization of the new board, in the spring of 1865, Mr. James P. Kirkwood, who had formerly been chief engineer of the Missouri Pacific Railroad and had just completed the building of new waterworks for Brooklyn, New York, was appointed chief engineer, and Henry Flad chief assistant engineer.
+After his service in the Civil War ended, Flad returned to St. Louis and began to look around for employment in his profession.
+The demand for an improved water supply for St. Louis led to a state law authorizing the appointment of a Board of Water Commissioners, charged with the duty of making surveys and plans, and constructing a new system of waterworks for the city.
+James P. Kirkwood, who had formerly been chief engineer of the Missouri Pacific Railroad and had recently completed the construction of new waterworks for Brooklyn, New York, was appointed chief engineer.
+Henry Flad was appointed chief assistant engineer.

-Surveys and investigations were at once begun, and by the end of the year, a plan was presented for new works with intake, settling basins and filter beds at the Chain of Rocks, and a distributing reservoir on what was then known as Rinkels Hill, on Easton Avenue near the present city limits.
-This plan received the approval of the Board of Water Commissioners, and, as subsequent experience has abundantly proven, was undoubtedly the best.
-But, besides running counter to some private interests, it involved such a large outlay and such a radical departure from the old plan that on the part of many leading citizens as well as the city authorities it encountered an overwhelming disapproval.
-The opposition finally became so great that the Water Commissioners were called upon by the City Council to resign.
-To this demand they presently acceded, and in July, 1866, a new board, committed to a new plan, was appointed.
-Meantime Mr. Kirkwood had been commissioned to go to Europe to study the subject of filtration, and Colonel Flad was left as acting chief engineer.
-In December, 1866, a revised plan, with intake and settling basins at Bissell Point and a distributing reservoir on Compton Hill, substantially as afterwards built, was presented.
+Surveys and investigations began, and by the end of 1865, a plan was presented for new works with intake and settling basins and filter beds at the Chain of Rocks, and a distributing reservoir on what was then known as Rinkels Hill on Easton Avenue near the present city limits.
+This plan received the approval of the Board of Water Commissioners, however, it had received disapproval from leading citizens as well as the city authorities.
+This later led to the City Council forcing the Board of Water Commissioners to be disbanded.
+In July 1866, a new board was appointed.
+Meanwhile, Kirkwood had been commissioned to go to Europe to study the subject of water filtration, and Flad became the acting chief engineer.
+In December, 1866, a revised plan with intake and settling basins at Bissell Point and a distributing reservoir on Compton Hill was presented.

-Early in the following year the act organizing the Board of Water Commissioners was amended, the number of members being reduced from four to three, and in March, 1867, a new board was appointed with Colonel Flad as one of its members.
-This position by reappointment he held continuously for eight years, or until April 1875.
-During this time and under his general supervision, the new waterworks were completed and put into service during the year 1872.
+In the spring of 1867, the act organizing the Board of Water Commissioners was amended, the number of members being reduced from four to three, and in March, 1867, a new board was appointed with Henry Flad as one of its members, and was expected to hold this position until April 1875.
+During this time and under his general supervision, the new waterworks were completed and put into service in 1872.